What To Do When Your Partner Is Socially Awkward Or Less-Naturally Social

 Strengthen the relationship overall

 Your partner's social difficulties may be a lot harder to tolerate if the relationship as a whole isn't in the best shape.
 They may even become a stand in for all the other resentments you have towards them.
 If you can improve your entire relationship, you may find you also feel less pressure from the communication skills issue.
 This article is long enough as it is without me trying to also provide a summary of every way a couple could try to strengthen their bond.
-Luckily, there are a ton of good books and websites on the topic.
+Luckily, there are a ton of good resources on the topic.
 Couple's counseling might help as well.

 Helpful attitudes when trying to help your awkward partner